US midfielder Adams ruing virus-enforced 'whirlwind' break - WHIZ News

-BERLIN (AP) — United States midfielder Tyler Adams picked the wrong time to be the fittest he’s been all season.
+BERLIN (AP) — Tyler Adams picked the wrong time to be the fittest he’s been all season.

-With the Bundesliga suspended indefinitely due to the coronavirus outbreak, Adams is unsure when he will be able to play a competitive game for Leipzig again, or even if the season can be completed.
+With the Bundesliga suspended indefinitely due to the new coronavirus outbreak, the 21-year-old from Wappinger, New York, is unsure when he will be able to play a competitive game for Leipzig again or even whether the season will be completed.

-The 21-year-old Adams missed almost the whole of the first half of the season because of a groin injury, then suffered a calf injury in February after five Bundesliga appearances.

-But the team hasn’t played since.
-The Bundesliga is in limbo with nine rounds remaining.
+But the team hasn’t played since, and the Bundesliga doesn’t know when the last nine rounds of games will be played.

 “It’s been a bit of a whirlwind,” Adams said by video link on Friday.